Skip to main content

 You can start investing with as little as €50.
 It “only” charges 1.00% as a yearly management fee with no hidden costs (no rebalancing fees or reporting fees).
 It is quite high for a Robo-Advisor but still below what other financial institutions charge you to do a similar job.
 They will send you all the information you need for your tax return at the end of each year.

 Unfortunately, it does not display the ETFs used for each strategy in the “Key information document”, so there is a lack of transparency on that side.
-Also, the document itself is written in French, which might not be so handy for knowing more details about each strategy.
+Also, the document itself is written in French, which might not be useful for knowing more details about each strategy.

 Acorns Europe Alternatives